Bruyère Health researchers recognized by uOttawa Faculty of Medicine’s Awards of Excellence

 Congratulations Dr. Arun Radhakrishnan who received a CIHR Team Grant for his work in understanding and addressing attrition and burnout among health care professionals, especially in primary care.
 This research will focus on factors that lead to successful Adaptive Mentoring Networks (AMN), which enable capacity building and improve health care provider burnout and wellbeing.
 His work will include development of a framework to expand AMNs to other health care settings to address the health care workforce crisis in Canada.

-Congratulations Dr. Clare Liddy, Dr. Doug Manuel and Dr. Kevin Pottie, Bruyère investigators who were identified as top 50 most-cited Canadian primary care researchers in a Canadian Family Physician study.
+Congratulations Dr. Clare Liddy, Dr. Doug Manuel and Dr. Kevin Pottie, Bruyère Health investigators who were identified as top 50 most-cited Canadian primary care researchers in a Canadian Family Physician study.
 High citations suggest publications are relevant, high quality, and being read and used by others.
-We’re proud to recognize the impact that they have had in health research at Bruyère and beyond!
+We’re proud to recognize the impact that they have had in health research at Bruyère Health and beyond!

 Barbara Farrell, PharmD speaks to NYT on the effects of taking multiple medications